ygalblum/kube-burner-ocp/README.md

     The total number of `VirtualMachines` created is `--iteration` * `--iteration-vms`

+#### Addition `VirtualMachines` load

+The test can create additional `VirtualMachines` that will not be migrated to simulate load on the other nodes as well.
+By default, no additional `VirtualMachines` are created.
+Set `--load-vms` to the number of desired `VirtualMachines`

 #### Initial Worker Node

 The worker node on which all VMs are scheduled and migrated from can be set by passing the `--worker-node` parameter.